-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores Х in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+If yes, place marks in the appropriate boxes below to reflect your institution's policies for use in admission for fall 2021.

-ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Test Require Recommend Require for Consider if Not Used

+Some Submitted

 SAT or ACT Х

 ACT only Х

 SAT only Х

-SAT and SAT Subject Tests or ACT Х
+SAT and SAT Subject Tests Х

+or ACT

 SAT Subject Tests only Х

-If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing Component required
+ACT with Writing component required

-ACT with Writing component recommended ACT with or without Writing component accepted
+ACT with Writing component recommended

+ACT with or without Writing component accepted Yes

-Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+Please indicate how your institution will use the SAT or ACT Writing component (check all that apply):

-SAT essay ACT essay
+Writing component SAT Essay ACT Essay

 For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the application
+As a validity check on the application essay

-essay

 No college policy as of now

-Not using essay component Х Х
+Not using essay component

 In addition, does your institution use applicants' test scores for academic advising?
+Yes